MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/browser/cookies.md

+---
-# Cookies
+title: Cookies
+description: Working with browser cookies using JavaScript

 ## About

-Cookies can store data up to 4kb - a small amount, unlike Storage.
+Cookies can store data up to 4KB only.
+Unlike with [Storage API][] at 5MB.

 They can be used for authentication, tracking (which sites you've visited before) and personalization (based on your choices like color theme or GDPR cookie opt-in).

-Cookies are sent back forth on all HTTP requests, unlike Storage.
-This makes the requests larger.
+Cookies are sent back and forth on all HTTP requests, unlike Storage.
+This makes the requests larger and slower.
+And is a possible security risk.
+Make sure to restrict cookies to the same domain.

 ## Related

 - [Cookie recipes][] in Code Cookbook.
-- [Time handling][] in JavaScript cheatsheet.
+- [Time handling][] JavaScript cheatsheet.
+- [Storage API][] JavaScript cheatsheet.

 [Cookie recipes]: https://michaelcurrin.github.io/code-cookbook/recipes/javascript/browser/cookies.html
 [Time handling]: {{ site.baseurl }}{% link cheatsheets/javascript/general/time-handling.md %}
+[Storage API]: {{ site.baseurl }}{% link cheatsheets/javascript/browser/storage.md %}

 ## Types